glyn/webfinger-rs/CONTRIBUTING.md

 ## Reporting bugs and creating issues

 When opening a new issue, try to roughly follow the commit message format conventions above.

+## Releasing

+Create a release using the Github web interface, ensuring that `version` is set to a suitable value in `Cargo.toml`.
+A Github action will automatically populate the release with Linux and Windows binaries.